Legislative Values

 Local Control

-Residents benefit from Home Rule: the Constitutional right to make local decisions at the local level – closest to those affected and tailored to fit unique conditions, needs, and concerns.
+Residents and the quality of life for Iowans benefit from Home Rule: The Constitutional right to make local decisions at the local level – closest to those affected and tailored to fit unique conditions, needs, and concerns.

 Financial Stability

-Cities need financial stability to provide predictability and transparency for residents.
-This requires that the State maintain its commitment to hold cities harmless for state policies, not pass unfunded mandates, and ensure that local governments have diversified revenue options.
+Cities need financial stability to provide predictability, quality of life, transparency, and fairness for residents.
+This requires that the State maintain its commitment to hold cities harmless for state policies, not pass unfunded mandates, ensure that local governments have diversified revenue options and preserve dedicated levies.

 Economic Development

-The Iowa League of Cities, in partnership with the State of Iowa, supports the use of various tools and funding to promote quality of life, community vitality, economic development, and to address housing needs.
+No economic development takes place in Iowa without sewer, water, and other city funded infrastructure.
+Iowa League of Cities, in partnership with the State of Iowa and regional councils of Government supports the use of various tools and funding to promote quality of life, community vitality, economic development, and to address housing needs.
 Maintaining the flexibility of economic development tools is essential to cities of all sizes.

 Infrastructure